Usability testing & research

 Step Two: Testing venue

-Tests are either run at a hired venue or at your offices, provided you have two rooms available and a good internet connection.
+Tests are run at either a hired venue or your offices, provided you have two rooms available and a good internet connection.
 It’s best if there is a viewing room set up with a projector and sound so stakeholders and the project team can watch the tests live.
-There’s a certain kind of magic that comes from watching potential customers navigate their way through your design as your team enthusiastically sketch and scribble down notes while shouting, “How can he NOT find that button?
+There’s a certain magic that comes from watching potential customers navigate their way through your design as your team enthusiastically sketch and scribble down notes while shouting, “How can he NOT find that button?
 It’s right there!”